benjaco-edu/db-assignment-4-mysql-users/README.md

 ## Get up and running

-Follwing will download the data, and create a docker container.
+Following will download the data, and create a Docker container.

-You will be put inside the docker container where you have to execute the all the following commands
+You will be put inside the docker container where you have to execute  all the following commands

 ```
 wget http://www.mysqltutorial.org/wp-content/uploads/2018/03/mysqlsampledatabase.zip